rns21/RDK_Documentation/docs/review/CellularManager.md

 | CcspPandM (Provisioning and Management) | Report cellular device status, provide telemetry data, and handle factory reset scenarios | DBus events and status reporting |
 | RBus Components | Modern RBus-based components for cellular status monitoring and configuration management | RBus publish/subscribe events |

+The Cellular Manager publishes several key events that other components can subscribe to for coordination and monitoring purposes:

 | Event | Purpose of Event | Reason for trigger |
 |-----------|-----------------------|----------------------|
 | CellularStatusChange | Notify of cellular connection status transitions | Triggered when state machine transitions between DOWN/DEACTIVATED/REGISTERED/CONNECTED states |